activisthandbook/activisthandbook/articles/organising/campaign.md

 If you're an activist who wants to make a difference, you need to know how to organise a campaign.
 A well-organised campaign can be the key to success, and this guide will show you how to do it.

+Campaigns have been used throughout history by large and small social movements for everything from overthrowing dictators to getting recycling in a city.

 From setting goals and targetting your audience, to choosing the right tactics and organising your team, we'll cover everything you need to know to make your campaign a success!

 <div data-youtube-video=""><iframe width="100" height="100" allowfullscreen="true" src="https://www.youtube-nocookie.com/embed/c_g1BMVFcuw" start="0"></iframe></div>

 ## What is a campaign?

-A campaign a strategic plan devised to reach specific objectives within a specific time frame.
+A campaign is a strategic plan devised to reach specific objectives within a specific time frame.
 It usually takes several months.
 You might need several campaigns to achieve your goals, especially when you are fighting for a big or complex issue.

+Campaigns are sustained efforts at a specific social justice goal.
+Campaigns are a powerful way of strategically building the capacity, developing experience, and laying the groundwork for future movements.
+Simultaneously, campaigns win solid victories for social justice.

 ### Difference with a protest actions